JesusASmx/SimpleNERtagger_ES/README.md

 ### Why using this library?

-The Huggingface pipeline already offers a few-lines solution for deploying a NER-tagger.
+The Huggingface pipeline already offers several few-lines solutions for deploying a NER-tagger.
 This library also offers the follow features:

 1. Masks text with the tags obtained by the Huggingface method.
 Hence, it saves to you the tedious part of coding a masker.
 2. Returns the tags in a well-ordered DataFrame format.